xerial/silk/README.md

-Silk is a data format in-between relation and trees.
+Silk is a data model in-between relation and trees.
+We designed Silk so as to support parallel stream data processing, which can be used in cluster environment.
+Text format is provided for readability and cooperation with various types of programming languages.
+Binary format of Silk is used for efficient data processing.

+Silk Weaver is a data management system for handling massive amount of data sets.
+One of the major targets of Silk Weaver is bioinfomatics data; For example, personal genome analysis results, in which tera-bytes of data are commonly used.

 ## Modules
 * `silk-core`	Common utilities
 * `silk-lens`	Mapping support between Objects and Silk
 * `silk-model`	Defines the Silk data model
 * `silk-parser`	Silk format parser
 * `silk-writer`	Silk format writer